alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 ## Discussing content

-You can discuss content in the Design System by commenting on the issues in this repository - using the [issues list](https://github.com/alphagov/govuk-design-system-backlog/issues) or [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3) section.
+You can discuss content in the Design System by commenting on the issues in this repository - using the [issues list](https://github.com/alphagov/govuk-design-system-backlog/issues) or [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).

 Examples of useful comments include: